ricsanfre/pi-cluster/docs/_docs/certmanager.md

 - `Certificate`, resources that represent a human readable definition of a certificate request that need to be generated and keep up to date by an issuer.

-In order to generate new TLS certificates a `Certificate` resource can be created.
+In order to generate new TLS certificates a `Certificate` resource has to be created.

 ```yml
 apiVersion: cert-manager.io/v1